If you are interested in becoming a Faculty Associate of the GLRC, please fill out this form.

 Peter Sawchuck- Professor Social Justice Education OISE University of Toronto.
 Dr. Sawchuk's research areas of specialization include the Adult Education; Adult Learning Theory; Cultural Historical Activity Theory; Marxist Theory; Sociology of Work; Communication and Cognition at Work; Technological Design and Human Computer Interaction at Work; Labour Education; Labour Studies; Social Movement Studies.

-Richa Shivakoti is a Research Officer at Carleton University working on a joint initiative with the International Development Research Centre (IDRC) on “Localizing of knowledge on refugee and forced migration in the global South.”
-Previously, she was a post-doctoral research fellow at Maastricht University and the United Nations University (UNU-MERIT) in the Netherlands.
-She has also been affiliated with various academic and development institutions in Nepal, Singapore and the United States.
+Richa Shivakoti is a Senior Research Associate at the Canada Excellence Research Chair (CERC) in Migration and Integration at Ryerson University.
+Previously, she was a Research Officer at the LERRN project at Carleton University and a post-doctoral research fellow at Maastricht University and the United Nations University (UNU-MERIT) in the Netherlands.
+She has also been affiliated with various academic institutions in Nepal, Singapore, and the United States.

-Richa is interested in different facets of the migration-development nexus including international labour migration, remittance, forced migration, gender, diaspora and Asian migration governance.
-She has a Ph.D. in Public Policy from the National University of Singapore and a dual Masters in Public Affairs and Political Science from Indiana University.
+Richa holds a Ph.D. in Public Policy from the National University of Singapore and a dual Masters in Public Affairs and Political Science from Indiana University.
+Her research interests include the different facets of the migration-development nexus including international labour migration, remittance, gender, forced migration, diaspora, and Asian migration governance.

 Myer Siemiatycki is Professor Emeritus (Politics Department) Ryerson University.
 My PhD is from York University in Labour History.
 For many years I organized the annual Ryerson Union Fair, designed to familiarize students with the labour movement.
 I now coordinate the the Young Workers Rights Hub, housed in Ryerson's Faculty of Arts.
 I was past Founding Director of Ryerson's graduate program of Immigration & Settlement Studies.
 My research has spanned labour, urban and immigration studies.